HTPTMOTMM Chapter 7

 I threw open Dian's door wide.

-"Lynn?
-Why did you come back so quickly?
+"Lynne?
+Why are you back so fast?
 Is the welcome party already over?"

-I did come back quickly since I returned before even eating the main course.
-But the atmosphere in the dining hall wasn't right for eating anyway.
+I'd returned before even eating the main course, so yes, I was back quickly.
+But the atmosphere in the dining hall wasn't one for eating anyway.

-"I came back quickly because I was worried our young master might be lonely!"
+"I came back quickly in case our young master was lonely!"

 "L-lonely?
 Who!
 I'm fine by myself!"

 "Really?
-I was really lonely without the young master."
+I was really lonely without you, young master."

-I approached Dian with a tray I'd brought myself in both hands.
+I approached Dian, holding trays in both hands.

 "Have you had dinner?"